 - Small businesses generated 5,034 net jobs in 2019.
 Firms with fewer than 20 employees created 5,150 jobs while those with 20–99 employees lost 1,691 jobs.

-- To form an LLC in Iowa, you need to file your Articles of Organisation with the Secretary of State.
+- To form an LLC in Iowa, you need to file your Articles of Organization with the Secretary of State.
 The filing fee is $50.

 - State law requires that every new Iowa LLC designates an Iowa registered agent that will be available during regular business hours at a physical address within the state.